Electric Charging Infrastructure - Priority 1

 As electric vehicles (EVs) enter the market, an electric charging infrastructure must be created to provide alternative fuel options to motorists.
-Given that SIGMA members are located in the highest traffic areas that allow motorists the most convenient locations to fuel their vehicles, the fuel marketing industry is the most efficient way to create an alternative fuel marketplace if consumer demand warrants it.
+Given that SIGMA members are located in the highest traffic areas that allow motorists the most convenient locations to fuel their vehicles, utilizing existing private sector locations would be the most efficient way to create an alternative fuel marketplace if consumer demand warrants it.
 Utility companies, however, are seeking

 As the climate change debate evolves, SIGMA believes the government should not promote solutions that pick winners and losers in the technology space.
 Instead, government should set a level playing field on which all technologies can compete to meet transparent goals.
 In determining the requirements for technologies, definitions of terms such as "clean" or "zero emission" must be clear, specific, and based on the best available science.